slightlynybbled/weibull/readme.md

 # Contributions

+Contribution guidelines:

+1. Fork the repository to your account.
+2. Clone your account repository to your local development environment.
+3. Create/checkout a new branch appropriately named by feature, bug, issue number, whatever.
+4. Make your changes on your branch.
+The ideal changes would:
+ * have testing implemented using `pytest`
+ * have working examples in the `examples` directory
+ * have documentation in the `docs` directory
+5. Push your changes to your github account.
+6. Create a pull request from within github.

+If you have created a feature branch and made your changes there, your pull request is much more likely to be accepted even if it doesn't have `pytest`, examples, and documentation.
+If you have made the changes on the `master` branch, then it is expected to be a comprehensive pull request with testing, examples, and working documentation.

 Initial work on this repository was done by user [tgray](https://github.com/tgray).
 You can still peruse the [original repository](https://github.com/tgray/weibull).

-It would be highly useful to have different estimation methods and confidence bounds within the `Analysis` class.
-If you are feeling froggy, please, submit your pull request!